Atlantis of the Sands: Early explorers in Dhofar

 In 1930, the explorer Bertram Thomas had been approaching the southern edge of the Rub' al Khali ("The Empty Quarter").
 It was Thomas' ambition to be the first European to cross the great sands but, as he began his camel journey, he was told by his Bedouin escorts of a lost city whose wicked people had attracted the wrath of God and had been destroyed.
-He found no trace of a lost city in the sands, but Thomas later related the story to T. E. Lawrence ("Lawrence of Arabia"), who regarded Ubar as the "Atlantis of the Sands".
+He found no trace of a lost city in the sands.
 Thomas marked on a map the location of a track that was said to lead to the legendary lost city of Ubar and, although he intended to return to follow it, he was never able to.

 The story of a lost city in the sands became an explorer's fascination; a few wrote accounts of their travels that perpetuated the tale.
 T. E. Lawrence planned to search for the location of a lost city somewhere in the sands, telling a fellow traveller that he was convinced that the remains of an Arab civilization were to be found in the desert.
 He had been told that the Bedu had seen the ruins of the castles of King Ad in the region of Wabar.
-In his view the best way to explore the sands was by airship, but his plans never came to fruition.
+In his view, the best way to explore the sands was by airship, but his plans never came to fruition.